mia-jinns/jinns/docs/index.md

  * inverse problem: learning the parameters of a PDE.
  * meta-modeling: learning a family of PDE indexed by its parameters.

-It is built on [Equinox](https://docs.kidger.site/equinox/) and uses [Optax](https://optax.readthedocs.io/en/latest/) for optimization.
-Discover more by navigating the documentation on the left.
+Discover more by navigating the example section on the left.

 # Installation